“Why Transmedia Is Destiny…”

 So, Transmedia is simply the unification of all media into: holistic (whole, single) story.

-I like to distinguish between transmedia (narrative extension in a different media) and adaptation.
-Culture often works like Biology does.
+I like to distinguish between transmedia (a narrative extension in a different media) and adaptation.
+(Narrative replication / copying in another media.)
+So Cultural Evolution often works like Biological Evolution does.

 Maybe also consider the following: (to take just a `film & game’ transmedia story)